 - Say Please

-Just a few simple little words that go such a long way, and sadly some words that people find the hardest to say.
+Just a few simple little words that go such a long way.
+Sadly some words that people find the hardest to say.

-After thinking long and hard how to write this post, I am decided to share my experiences from yesterday and the few observations I made.
+After thinking long and hard how to write this post.
+I have decided to share my experiences from yesterday and the few observations I made.

 Yesterday, we had to visit the hospital with my Daughter, on entering A&E you immediately saw posters all around about zero tolerance of abuse to staff.
 Whilst waiting in line to be seen, I witnessed a member of staff having to deal with an awkward patient.